-What is a significant point in history from your tribe that you would like to share?
+Is there a significant point in your tribe's history that you would like to share?

 How is your tribal government set up?

-Is there a functional, traditional entity of leadership in addition to your modern government system?
+Is there any other functional, traditional entity of leadership in addition to your modern government system?

 How often are elected leaders chosen?

-How did your life experience prepare you to lead your nation?
+How did your life experience prepare you to lead your tribe?

 Who inspired you as a mentor?